 Getting there is not easy.
 Along the way, visitors see literal allusions to the Bible but also are required to consider the metaphorical nuances of spirituality.

 A plaque at the arch at the stairway’s base tells the visitor what the climb is about: “A journey from creation to ascension.
 You are entering a spiritual area.
 Humility is the key to eternity.”
 After passing through it, I saw life-sized statues depicting scenes from Genesis, particularly those about Adam and Eve and Noah’s ark.

-From there, I could see the stairway with its 480 steps, stretching up ahead of me endlessly.
+From there, I could see the Stairway to Heaven with its 480 steps, stretching up ahead of me endlessly.
 It looked like a gray xylophone when I saw it from a distance.
 Standing before it, it seemed like a giant waterfall hemmed in by trees.
 I realized it wouldn’t be easy when I saw some tourists coming down backward, their hands holding on to the rails.